cfhamlet/os-aio-pod/README.md

     BEANS = [
         {
             'core': 'os_aio_pod.contrib.tcp_server.TCPServerAdapter',
-            'protocal': 'your.asyncio.Protocal.path'
+            'protocol': 'your.asyncio.Protocol.path'
             # 'server': 'your.event.driven.server'
         }
     ]
     ```

-    a event driven server can be inherited(from ``os_aio_pod.contrib.tcp_server.Server``) and configure attach to your protocal object for more fuctional purpose
+    a event driven server can be inherited(from ``os_aio_pod.contrib.tcp_server.Server``) and configure attach to your protocol object for more fuctional purpose

 ## Unit Tests